5/7/2025

 Chief Executive Officer

-We have several properties that are industrial in our core bucket that are distribution properties and non-manufacturing properties that would fetch lower cap rates and so can be recycled incredibly.
-And we are, I think that I would, I will do that all day long before I want to seek more leverage.
-Right now I like where my leverage profile is.
+Yeah.
+We have several properties that, that are industrial in our core bucket that are, distribution properties and not manufacturing properties that would fetch lower cap rates and so can be recycled accretively.
+I will do that all day long before I want to sort of seek more leverage.
+Right now, I like where my leverage profile is.
 I mean, I'd like it to be lower, but I like where it is.
-I just don't see much benefit until we have a clear line of sight on rates to play with that box, but we have definitely recycling opportunities.
+I just don't see much benefit until we have a clear line of sight on rates to play with that box.
+But we have definitely recycling opportunities.
 And I think that's why we're calm.
 We have enough recycling opportunities placed at the right time that will sustain us.
 We don't need capital to continue to grow in our models.

 speaker